Whether you're selling a lake house on Lake Michigan or a split-level in the UP, paying 6% in real estate agent fees is a lot.

 At a certain point, you may be better off finding a full-service agent who charges a clear and upfront discounted rate.

-How much to offer a buyer's agent is up to you, but most selling agent commissions in Michigan range from 2.52%-3.23%.
+How much to offer a buyer's agent is up to you, but their commission in Michigan usually ranges from 2.52%–3.23%.

 Michigan real estate laws require sellers to disclose all important information about their property, including: